Conargo Shire: History

 Conargo Shire was established in 1907.
 In 2001 the former Windouran Shire was absorbed into Conargo Shire.
 This amalgamation resulted in an additional 5090 km2 and another 387 residents.

 Before mergers in recent decades it was a common in New South Wales for rural shires to have their offices in an adjacent rural municipality (rural town).
 At the time of its abolition, the only surviving case was Conargo Shire Council's offices in Deniliquin.

 Amalgamation

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended that the Conargo Shire merge with the Deniliquin Council to form a new council with an area of 8881 km2 and support a population of approximately 9,000.

 On 12 March 2016, Conargo Shire was abolished and, along with the former Deniliquin Council, the area incorporated into the new Edward River Council.

 Council

 Composition and election method

 The last election for the council was due to be held on 8 September 2012.
 However, only eight candidates, being the below, nominated for election.
 There being no additional candidates, the election was uncontested.
 The makeup of the final council was as follows:

-The current Council, elected in 2012, in order of election by ward, is:
+The final Council, elected in 2012, in order of election by ward, was: